If you're joining us to study a professional course, you'll be specifically preparing yourself for your chosen career.

-Students who study on a professional course are being specifically prepared for their chosen career.
-Such courses are required to meet professional as well as academic standards.
-For Operating Department Practitioners and Paramedics these professional standards are governed by the statutory professional body, The Health and Care Professions Council (HCPC).
+Your course will have to meet professional as well as academic standards.
+For operating department practitioners and paramedics these professional standards are governed by the statutory professional body, The Health and Care Professions Council (HCPC).

-Once graduates have successfully completed the course they'll be eligible for membership and registration with the relevant professional and statutory body (PSRB).
+Once you've successfully completed your course, you'll be eligible for membership and registration with the relevant professional and statutory body (PSRB).

-The PSRBs also monitor the quality of professional courses and supervision in practice.
-There is an expectation that all students are supervised by mentors who are positive role models, promoting the values inherent within the NHS Constitution and who deliver a high quality service to the public.
+PSRBs also monitor the quality of professional courses and supervision in practice.
+There is an expectation that all students are supervised by mentors who are positive role models, promote the values inherent within the NHS Constitution, and deliver a high-quality service to the public.

 There are a number of documents which inform the principles and values which underpin professional standards (for example The NHS Constitution 2013 and Compassion in Practice 2012).
 These are reflected in our healthcare courses and our practice assessment documentation.

 While on placement, you must adhere to the confidentiality, privacy and professional boundaries expected of an operating department practice, paramedic science or physician associate student.